CederGroupHub/smol/README.md

 ### Installing & Running
 1. `Clone` the repository.
+    * The `master` branch is the stable version of the code.
+The `develop` branch has the newest tested version, but may have more lingering bugs.
 2. Go to the top level directory of the cloned repo and type:

         pip install .